stackbuilders/hapistrano/README.md

   deploy to is a GNU/Linux or other UNIX (g.e.
 BSD, Mac).
 This is set to `true` by default so unless the target system is not GNU/Linux, this should not be necessary.
 The platform where Hapistrano is running won't affect the available options for commands (g.e.
-A Mac deploying to a Ubuntu machine, doesn't need this flag)
+A Mac deploying to an Ubuntu machine, doesn't need this flag)
 * `release_format` - The release timestamp format, the
   '--release-format' argument passed via the CLI takes precedence over this value.
-If neither CLI or configuration file value is specified, it defaults to 'short'
+If neither CLI nor configuration file value is specified, it defaults to 'short'
 * `keep_releases` - The number of releases to keep, the '--keep-releases' argument passed via the CLI takes precedence over this value.
-If neither CLI or configuration file value is specified, it defaults to '5'
+If neither CLI nor configuration file value is specified, it defaults to '5'
 * `linked_files:`- Listed files that will be symlinked from the `{deploy_path}/shared` folder into each release directory during deployment.
 Can be used for configuration files